anstarovoyt/intellij-riot.js/README.md

 ## Known issues

-* Riot 1,2,3 script tags are not supported
+* Riot 1,2,3 optional script tags are not supported
 * Expression parsing uses pure stategy and doesn't allow nested braces "{" and "}"